proj-cc-att-aa/anthro-albo-cc/README.md

 ```r
 source("functions_general.R")
 ```
-The helper files are stored in:
+The helper functions are stored in:

 ```text
 Functions/